projectara/greybus-spec/source/hardware_model.rst

   the Greybus System, are given in :ref:`hardware-model-lifecycle-states`.

+- :ref:`hardware-model-ap-module-requirements` defines special
+  requirements related to the AP Module and SVC.

 Each Interface State in a Greybus System is given a unique identifier, its Interface ID.
 Interface IDs increase consecutively, moving counter-clockwise around the Frame.